 Under the Plan, the Company may grant non-qualified stock options to purchase 11,705 shares of common stock to certain officers and employees.
 Stock options are granted at the discretion of the Board and expire 10 years from the date of the grant.
-At March 31, 2011, there were 558 options available for future grant under the Plan.
+At March 31, 2012, there were 562 options available for future grant under the Plan.

 The LTIP permits the grant of incentive stock options, non-qualified stock options, restricted stock awards, restricted stock units, stock appreciation rights, performance stock awards and stock unit awards based on, or related to, shares of the Company's common stock.
 On each April 1, the number of shares available for issuance under the LTIP is increased, if applicable, such that the total number of shares available for awards under the LTIP as of any April 1 is equal to 5% of the number of outstanding shares of the Company's common stock on that April 1.
-As of March 31, 2011, approximately 718 shares were available for future issuance under the LTIP.
+As of March 31, 2012, approximately 516 shares were available for future issuance under the LTIP.

-As of March 31, 2011, the Company has granted non-qualified stock options and restricted stock units under its stock incentive plans.
+As of March 31, 2012, the Company has granted non-qualified stock options and restricted stock units under its stock incentive plans.
 Equity awards granted by the Company under its stock incentive plans generally vest quarterly over a four-year period, except that the shares that would otherwise vest quarterly over the first 12 months do not vest until the first anniversary of the grant.
-During fiscal 2011, the Company granted a total of 53 stock options and 28 restricted stock units to members of the Company's Board of Directors that vest over a one year period.
+During fiscal 2012, the Company granted a total of 53 stock options and 28 restricted stock units to members of the Company's Board of Directors that vest over a one year period.
 The Company anticipates that future grants under its stock incentive plans will continue to include both non-qualified stock options and restricted stock units.

 The Company estimated the fair value of stock options granted using the Black-Scholes formula.
 The average expected life was determined according to the "simplified method", which is the mid-point between the vesting date and the end of the contractual term.
-The Company will continue to use the "simplified" method until it has enough historical experience to provide a reasonable estimate of expected term.
+During fiscal 2013, the Company anticipates that it will begin incorporating its historical data into the expected term calculation for stock options granted.
+At this point, the Company will have an additional year of vesting and will be able to demonstrate significant exercise activity to provide a reasonable basis for incorporating historical data into its expected term of future stock option grants.
+As a result, during fiscal 2013, the Company anticipates that its calculation of expected term will include a combination of actual exercise data and an assumption on when the remaining outstanding options with similar characteristics will be exercised.

 The risk-free interest rate is determined by reference to U.S. Treasury yield curve rates with a remaining term equal to the expected life assumed at the date of grant.
 Forfeitures are estimated based on the Company's historical analysis of actual stock option forfeitures.

-Expected volatility through the quarter ended September 30, 2008 was calculated based on reported data for a peer group of publicly traded companies for which historical information was available.
-During the quarter ended December 31, 2008, the Company began to incorporate its own data into the expected volatility assumption.
-The Company modified its expected volatility calculation because at that time its common stock had been publically traded for 2 years and it believed that CommVault specific volatility inputs should be included in the calculation of expected volatility.
-As a result, expected volatility during the second half of fiscal 2009 and all of fiscal 2010 and 2011 was calculated based on a blended approach that included historical volatility of a peer group, the implied volatility of the Company's traded options with a remaining maturity greater than six months and the historical realized volatility of its common stock from the date of its initial public offering to the respective stock option grant date.
+Expected volatility for the fiscal years ended March 31, 2010, 2011 and 2012 was calculated based on a blended approach that included historical volatility of a peer group, the implied volatility of the Company's traded options with a remaining maturity greater than six months and the historical realized volatility of the Company's common stock from the date of its initial public offering to the respective stock option grant date.